 Jesse L. Even, M.D. specializes in surgery of all degenerative, traumatic, sports-related and oncologic disorders of the spine.
 He has special interest in conditions that affect the cervical spine and sports-related spine injury.
 Dr. Even is a proficient researcher and contributes to numerous publications in the field of spine surgery.
 He was recently inducted into the Cervical Spine Research Society in December to 2016, which is the world’s most prestigious spine societies.
 He has been awarded speaking opportunities and research awards at national spine meetings, including the Cervical Spine Research Society, North American Spine Society, Lumbar Spine Research Society and American Academy of Orthopedic Surgeons.
 He has published manuscripts in every major orthopedic and spine journal including: Spine; The Spine Journal; Journal of Bone and Joint Surgery; Bone; Journal of the Academy of Orthopedic Surgeons; and the Journal of Orthopedic Trauma.
 Dr. Even has also written several chapters for world-renowned spine texts including chapters on cervical disc replacement, cervical spine injury in athletes, axial neck pain, and transpedicular fixation in the lumbar spine.
 All this research experience allows him to use evidence-based medicine that has proven efficacy in clinical trials and when appropriate, he employs minimally invasive and microscopic spine surgery techniques.

-Dr. Even currently holds hospital appointments at Baylor Surgical Hospital at Las Colinas; Trinity Park Surgical Center; USMD-Arlington; Medical City Arlington; Baylor Medical Center at Irving; Baylor Medical Center at Grapevine and Pine Creek Medical Center in Dallas.
-He is committed to the collaborative effort of surgical and nonsurgical care of all spinal disorders.
+Dr. Even currently holds hospital appointments at Baylor Scott and White Surgical Hospital at Las Colinas; Trinity Park Surgical Center; USMD-Arlington; Medical City Arlington; Baylor Medical Center at Irving; Baylor Medical Center at Grapevine.

 Dr. Even was born and raised in Conroe, Texas.
 He majored in biomedical science and minored in business while on a full athletic scholarship at Texas A&M University.
 His medical degree was obtained from the University of Texas-Houston Medical School at the world-renowned Texas Medical Center.
 He completed his residency in orthopedic surgery at the prestigious Vanderbilt University in Nashville, Tennessee.
 And finally, Dr. Even completed his fellowship training, specializing in spinal surgery, at the highly-esteemed University of Pittsburgh Medical Center where he worked closely with prominent leaders in the field of spine surgery including Drs.
 James D. Kang, William F. Donaldson, III, Joon Y. Lee, and Timothy Ward.
 While at the University of Pittsburgh he became proficient in every aspect of spinal care from the treatment of adolescent scoliosis and sports related spine injuries to complex cervical and lumbar reconstruction and revision surgery.